GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 mobile.

 For a tap or click, the release is generally the one which triggers the majority of reactions, but, as with keyboard interactions, we want to capture the full interaction.
-And in this case it’s more important to do so because having some UI updates upon tap press is not actually that uncommon.
+And in this case it's more important to do so because having some UI updates upon tap press is not actually that uncommon.

-We’d like to include the event durations for all of these events, but as many of them overlap completely, we need to measure just `pointerdown`, `pointerup`, and `click` to cover the full interaction.
+We'd like to include the event durations for all of these events, but as many of them overlap completely, we need to measure just `pointerdown`, `pointerup`, and `click` to cover the full interaction.